monikaduv/gcloudbuild/README.md

-This repository demonstrates integration of Google Cloud Build with Github repository
+This repository demonstrates integration of Google Cloud Build service with Github repository.